LI-Huabing/LI-Huabing.github.io/_pages/en.md

 author_profile: true
 ---

 Hi!
-I am Huabing Li, and this is my personal website [huabing.li](https://www.huabing.li).
-I am honored to be able to present my [basic information](https://www.huabing.li/resume), [academic achievements](https://www.huabing.li/publications), [talks and presentations](https://www.huabing.li/talks), and [personal blogs](https://www.huabing.li/blogs) to you through such a medium.
+I am Huabing Li, and this is my personal website [huabing.li](https://www.huabing.li/en).
+I am honored to be able to present my [basic information](https://www.huabing.li/resume) and [academic achievements](https://www.huabing.li/publications) to you through such a medium.
 If you need the Chinese version or the German version of the webpage, please click [中文](https://www.huabing.li/cn) or [Deutsch](https://www.huabing.li/de) to view.
 More language versions are under construction.

 I spent four years as an undergraduate at [Renmin University of China](https://en.ruc.edu.cn/) (abbreviated as RUC, which is the top-ranked university in China in humanities and social sciences) and obtained my bachelor's degrees.
 I majored in Trade and Economics and minored in Law, Computer Science and Technology, and Financial Management, so I graduated with Bachelor of Economics, Law (Minor), Engineering (Minor), and Management (Minor).